Management (MGMT)

 MGMT 36500 Intermediate Business Analytics (NLA)

-Provides the background and skills necessary to analyze data, including big data, in support of decision making in the business environment.
-The following topics will be covered: foundations of business analytics, descriptive analytics, predictive analytics, and prescriptive analytics.
-Computer-based tools will be incorporated throughout the course and selected for their applicability to business applications, but the analytical foundation will be the spreadsheet and, to a lesser extent, the database.
-Students will develop expertise in database technology to the point at which forms and reports can be created and generated, and advanced spreadsheet technologies to include use of dashboards.
-Prerequisites: MGMT 26000.
-(S, Y)
+Provides background and skills necessary to analyze data, including big data, in support of decision making in the business environment.
+Covers foundations of business analytics, descriptive analytics, and predictive analytics.
+Computer-based tools (e.g., TABLEAU) incorporated throughout the course.
+Primary analytical foundation is the spreadsheet and, to a lesser extent, the database.
+Develops expertise in a) database technology such that forms and reports can be created and generated and b) advanced spreadsheet technologies to include use of dashboards.
+Prerequisites: MGMT 26000 and MGMT 26100.
+(S)

 MGMT 39100 Managing for Sustainability (NLA)

 Examines the challenge of maintaining sustainable business strategies while meeting the needs of various stakeholders.
-Will investigate various models of business sustainability and how to integrate sustainability concerns into managerial functions.
+Investigates various models of business sustainability and how to integrate sustainability concerns into managerial functions.
 Prerequisites: MGMT 20600.
 (IRR)

 MGMT 39700-39705 Selected Topics in Management (NLA)